Home Mortgage Disclosure Act Notice

 - If you use an ATM that is not operated by us, you may be charged a fee by the operator of the machine and/or by an automated transfer network.

 Overdrafts.
-If use of your Debit Card or ATM Card overdraws your Checking Account, you will be notified and you agree to make immediate payment to the Bank of the amount of any such overdraft together with such service charges as imposed by us on the account from which the withdrawal was made.
+If use of your Debit Card or ATM Card overdraws your Checking Account, you agree to make immediate payment to the Bank of the amount of any such overdraft together with such service charges as imposed by us on the account from which the withdrawal was made.
 If your Checking Account has a ChexMate Overdraft Line of Credit associated with it, the terms and conditions contained in your ChexMate Overdraft Line of Credit Agreement will control with respect to overdrafts of your Checking Account regardless of whether they result from purchases, cash withdrawals, use of checks or use of any other card or device.

 Fees and Charges.
 Charges for transactions that occur at EFT facilities are fully disclosed in the Bank's Financial Services Guide - Fees For Special Handling disclosure.
 There is no fee for use of your Debit or ATM Card for POS transactions or at CNB ATMs.
 If you use an ATM that is not operated by us, you may be charged a fee by the operator of the machine and/or by an automated transfer network.
 You may be required to pay a processing and overnight delivery fee for replacement cards.
 All fees associated with the underlying account remain in effect.